-This graph shows Profit as a function of the two decision variables, using parametric approach to visualize the effects.
-Note that for each number of planes, 1 to 5, the profit is a sharply peaked function of the fare.
-The optimum fare is at the highest peak, \$195 with 3 planes.
+This graph shows Profit as a function of the two decision variables, using the parametric approach to visualize the effects.
+Note that for each number of planes, 1 to 5, the

 In this simple case, with only two decision variables, you can visualize the objective function and find the optimal values (or close) by parametric analysis.
 For more complex problems, the Optimizer is essential.
-We now show how to apply that.
+Next we show how to apply that.